Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Generalizing relative hyperbolicity

 \subsection{Paths with long isolated components}

 In this section we prove a technical lemma, which will be used several times in this paper.
 Informally it says the following.
-Let $p$ be a path in $\G$ such that at least each other edge is a long (with respect to $\widehat\ell $) component and no two consecutive components are connected.
+Let $p$ be a path in $\G$ such that at least every other edge is a long (with respect to $\widehat\ell $) component and no two consecutive components are connected.
 Then $p$ is quasi-geodesic.
-Further if two such paths are long and close to each other, then there are many consecutive components of one of them which are connected to consecutive components of the other.For relatively hyperbolic groups, similar lemmas were proved in \cite{AMO,Min}.
+Further if two such paths are long and close to each other, then there are many consecutive components of one of them which are connected to consecutive components of the other.
+For relatively hyperbolic groups, similar lemmas were proved in \cite{AMO,Min}.
+Recall that relative generating sets are always assumed symmetric, so $X=X^{-1}$ in the following lemma.

-\begin{lem} Let $G$ be a group weakly hyperbolic relative to $X$ and $\Hl $ and let $\mathcal W$ be the set consisting of all words $U$ in $X\sqcup \mathcal H$ such that: \begin{enumerate} \item[(W$_1$)] $U$ contains no subwords of type $xy$, where $x,y\in X$. \item[(W$_2$)] If $U$ contains a letter $h\in H_\lambda \setminus \{ 1\} $ for some $\lambda \in \Lambda $, then $\dl (1, h)>50D $, where $D=D(1,0)$ is given by Proposition \ref{sn}. \item[(W$_3$)] If $h_1xh_2$ (respectively, $h_1h_2$) is a subword of $U$, where $x\in X$, $h_1\in H_\lambda \setminus \{ 1\}$, $h_2\in H_\mu \setminus \{ 1\}$, then either $\lambda \ne \mu $ or the element represented by $x$ in $G$ does not belong to $H_\lambda $ (respectively, $\lambda \ne \mu $ ). \end{enumerate} Then the following hold. \begin{enumerate} \item[(a)] Every path in $\G $ labelled by a word from $\mathcal W$ is $(4,1)$-quasi-geodesic.
+\begin{lem} Let $G$ be a group weakly hyperbolic relative to $X$ and $\Hl $ and let $\mathcal W$ be the set consisting of all words $U$ in $X\sqcup \mathcal H$ such that: \begin{enumerate} \item[(W$_1$)] $U$ contains no subwords of type $xy$, where $x,y\in X$. \item[(W$_2$)] If $U$ contains a letter $h\in H_\lambda $ for some $\lambda \in \Lambda $, then $\dl (1, h)>50D $, where $D=D(1,0)$ is given by Proposition \ref{sn}. \item[(W$_3$)] If $h_1xh_2$ (respectively, $h_1h_2$) is a subword of $U$, where $x\in X$, $h_1\in H_\lambda $, $h_2\in H_\mu $, then either $\lambda \ne \mu $ or the element represented by $x$ in $G$ does not belong to $H_\lambda $ (respectively, $\lambda \ne \mu $). \end{enumerate} Then the following hold. \begin{enumerate} \item[(a)] Every path in $\G $ labelled by a word from $\mathcal W$ is $(4,1)$-quasi-geodesic.